MooersLab/pymolsnips/README.md

 CudaText snippets have names (description really), ids (tab triggers), and markers (tab stops).
 CudaText snippets are stored in the user library `./Library/Application\ Support/CudaText/data/snippets/Std.PML` folder, which you may have to create.

-I have to develop a lexer (syntax highlighter) for pymol for CudaText.
+I plan to develop a lexer (syntax highlighter) for pymol for CudaText.
 In the mean time, install and use the python lexer.